 A good real estate CRM also comes equipped with marketing tools.
 Agents don’t have the time to build fancy marketing campaigns, and if you don’t want to outsource to a pricey agency—you need to find a way to do it yourself.
 Using a real estate CRM, you can set up user-triggered emails and text messages, as well as drip email campaigns and autoresponders.

 This is super handy for realtors and agencies who want to customize their marketing efforts and get rid of repetitive tasks that eat up time.
 With automated follow-ups and emails that tie into buyers having the ability to schedule their own meetings, it frees up a realtor’s time to close more sales.

-Choosing the best real estate CRM integrations
+Choosing the best real estate CRM features and integrations

 Integrations are a secret weapon to making your CRM unstoppable.

 Not only can the right integrations supercharge your real estate sales activities, but they can also add extra functionality that helps your team in every aspect of their job.

 Here are some of the best integrations a real estate CRM should never be without.

 You need to do more than phone your prospects.
 You need to be able to keep track of your conversation to keep the deal moving down your sales funnel.

 Caller is an incoming call tracking software that tracks and records incoming phone calls.
 It automatically logs call information, call source and call recording under your contacts and deals as an activity.

 It can create a new contact and deal in your CRM account and log any call activity under that newly created deal.